-The total OPEB liability was determined by an actuarial valuation performed on July 1, 2019.
-Update procedures were used to roll forward the total OPEB liability to December 31, 2020 and December 31, 2019, the measurement dates.
+The total OPEB liability was determined by an actuarial valuation performed on July 1, 2021 and July 1, 2019.
+Update procedures were used to roll forward the total OPEB liability to the measurement dates of December 31, 2021, and December 31, 2020, respectively.
 The actuarial valuations were performed using the following actuarial assumptions, applied to all periods included in the measurement, unless specified: